In 2014, the CDC and Department of Education published the first federal definition of bullying.

 - Hold workshops and assemblies that provide students with comprehensive information about bullying and its consequences, and encourage students to share their experiences.

-As a parent, you play a key role in recognizing and preventing bullying.
+As a parent, you play a key role in supporting students and recognizing when your child might be having trouble at school.
 Below are some ways you can contribute to ensuring your child and other children are going to school feeling safe and happy.

 - Recognize warning signs such as unexplainable injuries, difficulty sleeping, and self-destructive behaviors.